benshimonz/V1/README.md

 * A condition with a red comparison operator: If the value is missing - the condition is evaluated as true; otherwise - it is evaluated according to the value and the expression
 * An 'empty' condition - if the value is missing - the condition is evaluated as false; otherwise - it is evaluated as true
 * A 'not empty' condition - if the value is missing - the condition is evaluated as true; otherwise - it is evaluated as false

+## Array Properties

+* Array properties contain an ordered set of values of the same property type.

 ## Quantifiers #1